How To Add a Cookie Policy to Your Website

 Then you can publish the policy on your website or convert it to the code format you prefer and link it whenever you want your users to access it, like the footer of your website and in a cookie notification.

-Remember, you’re still responsible for tracking the consent preferences of your users and, if you fall under the GDPR, maintaining a consent log for at least 180 days.
+You’re still responsible for tracking the consent preferences of your users and, if you fall under the GDPR, maintaining a consent log for at least 180 days.

 Do Everything Manually